Now you’re paying the apprenticeship levy, you’ll want to be sure you’re getting the best training possible for your organisation.

 As well as the allowance, the government tops up your levy payments by 10% in your digital apprenticeship service account.
 So, for every £1 you pay towards the levy, this will become £1.10.

 How do you use the apprenticeship levy?

 You’ll use your levy funds through your government apprenticeship service account.
 This is where you’ll receive your allowance and make payments for training.
+Companies will have 24 months to make use of their apprenticeship funds.
 To get started, get in touch with us and we’ll guide you through your next steps.

 What if you want to spend more than you have in your account?

 When you’d like to benefit from more apprenticeships than your account will currently fund, you’ll move onto ‘co-investment’.
 This is where the government funds 90% of your apprenticeship training and assessment costs, and you pay the other 10%.

 What if you don’t need to pay the levy?

 If your annual pay bill is less than £3 million and you’d like to benefit from apprenticeships in your organisation, you’ll fund this through co-investment.
 This is where you’ll contribute 10% to the costs of training and assessing your apprentices, and the government will fund the rest.
 For smaller companies with fewer than 50 employees, the government will pay all the costs for new apprentices aged 16 to 18 and those aged 19 to 24 who are leaving care or have a Local Authority and Healthcare plan.

 If you’re a non-levy paying employer, you won’t be able to register for an apprenticeship service account until at least 2018, so you will need to agree on a payment schedule with the provider and pay them directly until then.